 PROJECT.
 Students may submit a project in which they are expected to provide an in-depth and scientific analysis of one of the topics included in the syllabus of this course.
 Topics may be approached from a theoretical perspective, a practical perspective, or a combination of the two.
-Topics may be proposed by the students or chosen from a list of suggested subjects provided by the professor; in all cases, topics must be submitted in writing to the professor for approval by January 14 2009; this proposal must also include a tentative bibliography.
-All projects must be submitted directly to the professor by March 18, 2009.
-CINAL EVAM If the student makes a good eral presentation and hands in a good research project, the even will be
+Topics may be proposed by the students or chosen from a list of suggested subjects provided by the professor; in all cases, topics must be submitted in writing to the professor for approval by January 17th; a tentative bibliography must also be presented.
+All projects must be submitted directly to the professor by March 21, 2007.